mwang87/q2_metabolomics/README.md

 ### Manifest File Format

-The manifest file specifies the location of the files that will be processed by the metabolomicsgnps plugin.
+The manifest file specifies the location of the files that will be processed by the metabolomics plugin.
 It is a .CSV formatted table that contains two columns (See Figure X below).
 The first column indicates the ‘sample-id’ for each file, while the second column indicates its corresponding relative file path (relative to where qiime commands are called).
 The gnps-clustering and the mzmine2-clustering tools are using both the same manifest file.

 Figure X. View of the manifest file (.CSV format).
 The first column indicates the ‘sample-id’ for each file, while the second column indicates its corresponding relative file path.
-The example file can be [downloaded here](https://github.com/mwang87/q2_metabolomicsgnps/raw/master/q2_metabolomicsgnps/tests/data/manifest.tsv).
+The example file can be [downloaded here](https://github.com/mwang87/q2_metabolomics/raw/master/q2_metabolomics/tests/data/manifest.tsv).

 ![img](img/manifest_file.png)